|

 lower octave of the bass and kick that is so prevalent in the house/dance

 tracks he mixes.
+"The reproduction

 of high and mid-range frequencies of the SM 20A is among the best